List of awards and nominations received by Dave Chappelle

 This article is a List of awards and nominations received by Dave Chappelle.

 Dave Chappelle is an American stand up comedian and actor.
-Over the course of his career he has received numerous awards and honors for his iconic work including five Primetime Emmy Awards and five Grammy Awards as well as a nomination for a Screen Actors Guild Award.
+Over the course of his career he has received numerous awards and honors for his iconic work including five Primetime Emmy Awards and six Grammy Awards as well as a nomination for a Screen Actors Guild Award.
 In 2019, he received the Mark Twain Prize for American Humor, which is presented by the Kennedy Center as America's highest comedy honor.

 He is most notable for his satirical sketch show, Chappelle's Show which lasted from 2003 to 2005.
 He received his first Emmy Award in 2017 for his guest appearance on Saturday Night Live.
 In 2018, he received a Grammy Award for his Netflix-produced comedy album The Age of Spin and Deep in the Heart of Texas.
 Equanimity, another Netflix special, was nominated in 2018 for three Emmys and received the award for Outstanding Variety Special (Pre-Recorded).
 In 2020, Sticks & Stones earned Chappelle his third consecutive Grammy Award for Best Comedy Album.